- Teaches students:

 Currently, Rachel performs with the Prometheus Chamber Orchestra, a self-conducted ensemble based in Philadelphia, and with the classical and traditional duo Driftwood.
 Her repertoire also reaches beyond classical music, with recent projects including performances of jazz and traditional fiddle styles throughout the Boston area, and recordings with Ran Blake, the founding chair of New England Conservatory's Department of Contemporary Improvisation, on a CD released in 2012.
 In addition to her work as a performer, Rachel runs an active studio and specializes in teaching both conventional and Suzuki violin method as well as beginning and intermediate fiddle.

 I like to teach students using a combination of Traditional method books as well as Suzuki.
 I believe that it's equally important for students to be able to play music by ear as it is to be able to sight-read off of a score.
 In a typical lesson, we will cover scales, exercises in technique, etudes, and a movement of a classical piece.
 I also like to play duets with students as I believe it helps improve the ear and acclimate a student for playing in group or orchestral settings.

 I encourage all students to bring a notebook with them to every lesson and will write down what is being worked on and the areas of improvement.
 I've found that it's vastly helpful to be able to go back and look at what was covered in a lesson when you're at home practicing!

 *** Studio Equipment ***

-Studio is in living room, neat, organized, with grand piano and plenty of instrument.
+Studio is in a private room, neat, organized, with plenty of instruments.
 She has a music stand, extra equipment, instruments, and seating for parents.